-With the default numbers my computer will run about 800,000 times in 1s, my phone 80,000.
-Running times vary significantly from browser to browser, (right now IE11 is faster than Chrome 45 and FF39), and depending on your hardware.
+With the default numbers my computer will run about 1,300,000 times in 1s, my phone 400,000.
+Running times vary significantly from browser to browser, I'm running FF81 on my Ryzen 5 system, it depends on your hardware.
 Any more questions feel free to ask.

 Probability of B hitting

 Aim at B until they die